DaoCasino/Whitepaper/Crowdfunding & token distribution.md

 ## Dao.Casino token(BET) distribution

-70/10/10/10 distribution: 70% will go to purchasers during a public crowdfunding campaign, 10% to the Foundation, 10% Bounty, and 10% to the founders and early contributors who have worked on the project.
+70/10/10/10 distribution: 70% will go to purchasers during a public crowdfunding campaign, 10% to the legal entity, 10% bounties, and 10% to the founders and early contributors who have worked on the project.
 Founders and early contributors will all have vesting.

 ## Founder vesting